Bonitasoft-Community/rest-api-sql-data-source/README.md

 cd rest-api-sql-data-source
 ```

-## Building the project
+## 1.4 Building the project
 In case you don't have required dependencies in your local Maven repository, they are available in `/lib` folder.
 To install them:
 ```shell
 mvn install:install-file -Dfile=lib/console-server-7.0.1-classes.jar -DgroupId=org.bonitasoft.console -DartifactId=console-server -Dversion=7.0.1 -Dpackaging=jar -Dclassifier=classes
 mvn install:install-file -Dfile=lib/console-common-7.0.1.jar -DgroupId=org.bonitasoft.console -DartifactId=console-common -Dversion=7.0.1 -Dpackaging=jar
 ```

-Build the project with Maven:
+- Build the project with Maven:
 ```shell
 mvn clean install
 ```
+- Retrieve the generated REST API extension zip: `target/rest-api-sql-datasource.zip`

-# Installation instructions
+# 2. Installation instructions

-## Setting up the database
+## 2.1 Setting up the database

-1. Create a PostgreSQL database named `demo` owned by user `bonita` with password `bpm`.
+- Create a PostgreSQL database named `demo` owned by user `bonita` with password `bpm`.
-2. Run the [sql/createExample.sql](sql/createExample.sql) script to create the table and populate it with sample data.
+- Run the [sql/createExample.sql](sql/createExample.sql) script to create the table and populate it with sample data.

-## Setting up the datasource
+## 2.2 Setting up the datasource

 These instruction apply to a standart Tomcat H2 bundle.

-1. Edit the `conf/Catalina/localhost/bonita.xml` file and add new data source:
+- Edit the `conf/Catalina/localhost/bonita.xml` file and add new data source:

 ```xml
 <Resource name="demoDS"